 Build and Nurture Company Culture

-How to build employee morale?
+How to improve company morale?
 Culture.
-You can tell what yours is like as you walk into a room (warning: you want the air to feel light, not heavy!)
-Similarly, how is the body language of people?
+You can tell what yours is like as you walk into a room.
+(You want the air to feel light, not heavy!)
+Similarly, what is the body language of people like?

-Team building events, community service days and drives or annual company retreats can be great ways to bring everyone together outside of work.
+Team building events, community service days or food drives, and annual company retreats can be great ways to bring everyone together outside of work.
 And if you hit the courts with your team for pickleball, Imprint Engine can help you create some killer team merch, or add a special touch to one of your events through branded gifts.

 Invest in Employee Advancement and Development